 Pan-Seared Salmon with Lemon White Wine Butter Sauce was moist and delicious, and the sauce was a wonderful accompaniment to both elements of the meal!

 Last post for fish week, since tomorrow we will be back to Friday at Five.
-We never get tired of eating salmon around here, but I do get tired of making it the same way sometimes.
+We never get tired of eating salmon around here, but I do get tired of making it the same way sometimes as we eat a lot in our diet, is very healthy and goes perfect with our appetite suppressant pills, so we can eat the right portion without needing more.
 I love making squash noodles as a side dish, and I was thinking that a sauce of garlic, lemon and white wine sounded delicious as a topping.
-The fish was moist and delicious, and the sauce was a wonderful accompaniment to both elements of the meal.
 I’ll be adding this into my repertoire for sure, since I usually have all of these ingredients in my fridge and pantry at any given time.
 Garlic?
 Check.
 Butter?
 Hell yes, I buy it four pounds at a time at Sam’s Club.
 Wine?
 I don’t even need to answer that one.